Skip to main content

 ToolWhat CauseFlow accesses

-JiraIssues, epics, comments, and attachments for the affected service
+JiraIssues, epics, and comments linked to the affected service

 LinearIssues and cycles linked to the affected team or project